microsoft/FluidFramework/docs/content/docs/testing/telemetry.md

 });
 ```

+Another point worth noting is that with the customized logics, it is a great place where you can send these events to
+your external telemetry system to have them logged.

 ## Code example

 With the interface already hooked up to the container's telemetry system, it is easy for users to write a custom